Cycle on dirt trails, kayak through mangroves and hike to a quarry — here is our ultimate Pulau Ubin guide for a back to nature day trip!

 Besides mangrove kayaking, other tour packages include visits to the surrounding fish farm kelongs, traditional houses on stilts that you can spot around the island, as well as bike tours around the island.

-Meeting Point: 34 Pulau Ubin — look for the white house amidst the bicycle rental stalls along
+Meeting point: 34 Pulau Ubin — look for the white house amidst the bicycle rental stalls

 *Pro-tip: If you’re cycling back from Chek Jawa, turn left off Jalan Ubin and take the scenic route through the Sensory Trail back to the main village.

 6) Go offroad biking at Ketam Mountain Bike Park

 Pulau Ubin is a favourite with cyclists not just for the chance to cycle in nature, but also for its more challenging offroad cycling routes.
 Ketam Mountain Bike Park has over 10km of international standard trails ranging from the easier Blue Squares to the more challenging Black Diamond and Double Black Diamond.